-In addition to this milestone, there can be several other memorable moments that you baby will be experiencing.
+In addition to this milestone, there can be several other memorable moments that your baby will be experiencing.
 It can be as simple as longer naps or even more active “awake moments.”
-But always keep in mind that not all babies re the same.
+But always keep in mind that not all babies are the same.
 So you should expect the unexpected when it comes to your tiny bundle of joy.

-If you are not that keen at spotting whether your baby is already undergoing this change, you need not to fret.
+If you are not that keen on spotting whether your baby is already undergoing this change, you need not fret.
 There are other signs that can confirm that your baby is actually experiencing it.
 So you better take some notes as we go along this topic of ours.

-There is also difference when it comes to baby growth spurt in formula fed babies and breastfed newborns.
+There is also a difference when it comes to a baby’s growth spurt in formula fed babies and breastfed newborns.
 For breastfed ones, they will demand more feeding time from you.
 It can be a total of almost twice the times you usually feed them.
 For formula fed babies, they tend to become insatiable even after finishing their bottle.

 But do not let these sudden changes lead to an overfeeding fiasco.
 Keep them at their usual feeding amount, and if ever they would want more, make sure that they have a short pause from feeding.
 You can do so by burping them or changing their soiled diaper.

-The sleep pattern changes of your baby correlates to their increased hunger episodes.
-They will most probably wake up more often in the wee hours of the night to because they are hungry.
+The sleep pattern changes of your baby correlate to their increased hunger episodes.
+They will most probably wake up more often in the wee hours of the night too because they are hungry.
 Just be patient and attend to their cues and needs.

 We cannot pinpoint exactly the specific timeline as to when you would experience these growth spurts.
 But what we know for sure is that all these growth spurt episodes will happen within the first year of your baby’s lives.
 Since each development is unique, your experience with your child’s growth spurt may differ from mine and other moms as well.

-But usually, we can safely say that we can all be able to observe these in as so called “six months growth spurt” stage.
+But usually, we can safely say that we can all be able to observe these in as so-called “six-month growth spurt” stage.
 This means that you can, more or less, be able to observe (for the first time) these signs within the first six months of your newborn’s life.

 Each growth spurt experience of hers was different from the other.
 The first one was purely about fussy and sleepless nights and non-stop feeding demand.
 I had two completely sleepless nights (and days) when she had her first growth spurt.